xywu-soc/content_analysis_project/README.md

 Team members: Hyunku Kwon(MAPSS), Oscar Stuhler(MAPSS), Xingyun Wu(MACSS)

-This is the GitHub repository of our final project of the Computational Content Analysis class.
+This is the GitHub repository for our final project of the Computational Content Analysis class.
 With the transcripts of All My Children, General Hospital, and Days of Our Lives, we analyze gender roles in American Soap Operas.

 This is the README file of our annotated scripts.